Renée Fleming – Guilty Pleasures

 Sebastian Lang-Lessing, conductor

-Renée Fleming has offered several essays of her versatility and love for change in the course of the years: in 2010, she released her pop-rock album Dark Hope; in 2014, her holiday album Christmas in New York collected jazz songs and, in 2017, she recorded three songs by Björk in Distant Light.
+Renée Fleming has offered several essays of her versatility and love for change in the course of the years.
+In 2010, she released her pop-rock album Dark Hope; in 2014, her holiday album Christmas in New York collected jazz songs and, in 2017, she recorded three songs by Björk in Distant Light.

-Even though the programme of Guilty Pleasure is limited to classical music, it reveals nonetheless the same desire for exploration and for the association of works written by composers distant for taste and time.
+Even though the programme of Guilty Pleasures is limited to classical music, it reveals nonetheless the same desire for exploration and for the association of works written by composers distant for taste and time.
 Its title is meaningful in itself.
 Fleming explains that «some of these treasures are culled from larger works – there is the guilt!
 The pleasure, of course, is the chance to revel in the unabashed beauty that is the shared attribute of these melodies and their texts».

-The rarities belong to Slavic music, where Dvořák’s Armida, Smetana’s Hubička and especially an aria from Tchaikovsky’s lost opera Undina stand out.
-Marie Antoinette’s scene from John Corigliano’s The Ghosts of Versailles is part of the curiosities as Fleming created Countess Almaviva in the premiere at the Metropolitan Opera, but now she has the chance to sing the role of the Queen that at that time was sung by Teresa Stratas.
+The rarities belong to Slavic music.
+Dvořák’s Armida, Smetana’s Hubička and especially an aria from Tchaikovsky’s lost opera Undina stand out.
+Marie Antoinette’s scene from John Corigliano’s The Ghosts of Versailles is part of the curiosities.
+Fleming created Countess Almaviva in the premiere at the Metropolitan Opera, but now she has the chance to sing the role of the Queen that at that time was sung by Teresa Stratas.
 This incredible variety imposes Fleming to sing in eight languages (French, Italian, Russian, Provencal, Spanish, Czech, German and English), but this does not seem to trouble her very much as her diction is always very good.